tomgross/OpenOLAT/README.md

 #### 3. Setting up the Tomcat server in Eclipse

-Setup a tomcat server by clicking on OpenOLAT -> Run As -> "Run on Server".
+Setup a tomcat server by clicking on OpenOlat -> Run As -> "Run on Server".
 The "Run on Server" wizard will pop up and you define define a new server.
 Look for Apache -> Tomcat v8.0.